Iryna Vilde

-Daryna Dmytrivna Polotniuk (née Makohon; Дарина Полотнюк (Макогон); 5 May 1907 – 30 October 1982), better known by her pen name Iryna Vilde (Ірина Вільде), was a Ukrainian and Soviet writer and correspondent.
+Daryna Polotniuk (née Makohon; Дарина Полотнюк (Макогон); 5 May 1907 – 30 October 1982), better known by her pen name Iryna Vilde (Ірина Вільде), was a Ukrainian and Soviet writer and correspondent.
 Vilde's works are now considered classics of Ukrainian literature.

 Childhood and education

-Vilde was born on May 5, 1907 in Chernivtsi, Austria-Hungary.
+Vilde was born on 5 May 1907 in Chernivtsi, Austria-Hungary.
 Her father was Dmytro Makohon, a schoolteacher and writer, her mother, Adolphina Janiszewska, was a teacher.
 Vilde was married to Yevhen Polotniuk who in 1943 was executed by the Gestapo.
 With Polotniuk she had two children.
-She died after a long illness October 30, 1982 and was buried at the Lychakiv Cemetery in Lviv.
+She died after a long illness on 30 October 1982 and was buried at the Lychakiv Cemetery in Lviv.

 In 1927, she graduated in Stanislav private school.
 Expelled from school in 1930 as part of anti-Ukrainian Pacification operation, she nonetheless graduated in 1932 from "University of John II Casimir in Lwow" (today University of Lviv).
-Soon after graduation, due to material deprivation, she was forced to get a job in the magazine Zhinocha dolia (Women's fate) in Kolomyia, where she worked until 1939.
+Soon after graduation, due to material deprivation, she was forced to get a job with the magazine Zhinocha dolia (Women's fate) in Kolomyia, where she worked until 1939.

-Literary creativity
+Writing

 From 1930 to 1939, she published a number of short stories and novels about the life of the Western Ukrainian intelligentsia, the petty bourgeoisie, and students.
 The first short story of the young writer Povist zyttia (Life Story) appeared in print in 1930.
-In 1935 she published the novel Metelyky na shpyl’kakh (Pinned Butterflies) under the pseudonym “Iryna Vilde”.
+In 1935, she published the novel Metelyky na shpyl’kakh (Pinned Butterflies) under the pseudonym “Iryna Vilde”.

 During the war period, and after the unification of Western Ukraine with Ukrainian SSR, she continued to describe the familiar themes of family in bourgeois society.
 Her works contain a huge number of characters — protagonists from all public spheres of Galicia — the clergy, employees, workers, peasantry, petty bourgeoisie, as well as information on the activities of various parties and public organizations, the Polish administration policy, the economy, education and culture.
 Among them are the anthology of short stories Khymerne sertse (The Whimsical Heart, 1936), the novelettes Metelyky na shpyl’kakh (Pinned Butterflies, 1936), the story Povnolitni dity (Grown-up Children, 1939), B’ie vos'ma (The Clock Strikes Eight, 1936).